Editor's Note: This post was originally published on September 10, 2018, and updated for accuracy and comprehensiveness.

 - How can companies ensure that confidential information stays confidential?

-- How can companies ensure a successful experience for these workers so they do not leave negative reviews on sites like Glassdoor?
+- How can companies ensure a successful experience for workers so they do not leave negative reviews on sites like Glassdoor?

 - Only 16% have established set practices and policies for “non-traditional” workers